 Chapter 13 Nonliquid Saturated Treatment Systems.
-In some locations, water for the flushing of wastes into and through a sanitary piping system is not available.
+In some locations, water for the flushing of waste into and through a sanitary piping system is not available.
 For example, a toilet facility provided for a remote campground without running water would require such a system.
 Chapter 13 specifies the standard to which nonliquid saturated treatment systems must conform.

 Chapter 14 Referenced Standards.
-The code contains numerous references to standards that are used to regulate materials and methods of construction.
 Chapter 14 contains a comprehensive list of all standards that are referenced in the code.
 The standards are part of the code to the extent of the reference to the standard.
 Compliance with the referenced standard is necessary for compliance with this code.
 By providing specifically adopted standards, the construction and installation requirements necessary for compliance with the code can be readily determined.
 The basis for code compliance is, therefore, established and available on an equal basis to the code official, contractor, designer and owner.

 Chapter 14 is organized in a manner that makes it easy to locate specific standards.
 It lists all of the referenced standards, alphabetically, by acronym of the promulgating agency of the standard.
-Each agency's standards are then listed in either alphabetical or numeric order based upon the standard identification.
+Each agency's standards are then listed in either alphabetical or numeric order based on the standard identification.
 The list also contains the title of the standard; the edition (date) of the standard referenced; any addenda included as part of the ICC adoption; and the section or sections of this code that reference the standard.